infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	- Limit screen time to healthy levels.
 Age-appropriate media can have benefits for older children, especially if you watch and play with them.
 But real time social interactions and play are much better for children than digital media for learning.
 	- Encourage your child's school to offer recess and playful learning approaches in addition to more structured learning approaches like reading, memorization and worksheets.

-## Challenges in structured interventions applied accross different institutions
+## Challenges in structured play interventions applied accross different institutions
 - Context: This study reports the effects of a structural intervention, ENRICH (Environmental Interventions in Children’s Homes) which targeted the physical and social environment within residential children’s homes (RCHs) to increase physical activity (PA) among residents. [^9]
 - Hypothesis:
 	- ENRICH was a structural intervention that worked with adult staff as change agents to create a more health-promoting environment in the RCH, which was hypothesized to result in increased PA among children.